-Driving without a valid driving licence, am I still insured?
+Driving without a valid license, am I still insured?

-Research by the NOS on 19 October 2018 shows that thousands of people are driving around without a valid driving licence.
-Of these people, the driving licence has been declared invalid, but they have not subsequently sent this driving licence to the CBR.
-Driving without a valid driving licence can have major consequences.
+An investigation by NOS on October 19, 2018 shows that thousands of people are driving around without a valid driving license.
+The driving license of these people has been declared invalid, but they have not subsequently sent this license to the CBR.
+Driving without a valid driving license can have major consequences.

-Since 2016, the CBR has already found more than 5,000 people to have invalid driving licences.
-In the past 3 years, the police have stopped almost 3000 people who have an invalid driving licence.
-Driving licences are, for example, invalidated for elderly people who are no longer able to drive or for people who have been caught with too much alcohol behind the wheel.
-Holding an invalidated driving licence can result in a fine of 240 Euros.
-Driving with an invalid driving licence can result in a fine of up to EUR 8,300 and a prison sentence of up to three months.
+Since 2016, the CBR has already found more than 5,000 people to have an invalid driver's license.
+The police have stopped nearly 3,000 people with an invalid driver's license in the past 3 years.
+For example, invalid driving licenses are issued to elderly people who are no longer able to drive or to people caught with too much alcohol behind the wheel.
+Holding an invalidated license can result in a fine of 240 euros.
+When driving with an invalid license, this fine can even reach 8,300 euros and you risk a prison sentence of up to three months.

-Driving without a valid driving licence can result in more than just a fine.
-When an accident is caused by someone without a valid driving licence, insurance companies may decide not to compensate the own damage suffered.
-However, they will often compensate the other party for any material or personal damage.
+Chances are that driving without a valid license will result in more than a fine.
+When an accident is caused by someone without a valid driver's license, insurance companies may decide not to compensate for their own damages.
+However, any property or personal injury damages suffered by the other party are often compensated.
 The insurance company then tries to recover these damages from the person who caused the accident.
-This amount can be high, especially when there is personal injury or someone becomes disabled because of you.
-This also applies when you are on the road with an expired driving licence.
+This amount can be high, especially when there is personal injury or someone becomes disabled because of your actions.
+This also applies when you are driving on the road with an expired driver's license.

 Never underinsured